St Patrick's Church, Fortitude Valley: Description

-St Patricks Church is a substantial Gothic-influenced stone building centrally sited on an interior block accessed via Berwick and Morgan Streets.
+St Patrick's Church is a substantial Gothic-influenced stone building centrally sited on an interior block accessed via Berwick and Morgan Streets.
 Only the north-eastern facade of the church is visible from the end of Morgan Street.

 The church has a monumental presence, with a simple rectangular form constructed in rough-axed porphyry.
 Its broad nave and aisles are expressed as three parapeted gables to the north-eastern principal elevation, following the line of three steeply pitched corrugated iron roofs.
 To the south-west, the nave extends past the aisles, forming a projecting chancel with a vestry attached in the south-western corner.
 The building has buttressed walls, and generous pointed arched windows and doors.

 The coursed rubble stonework is dressed with sandstone to the hood mouldings, cornice, crosses and window tracery.
 The window reveals are in rendered brickwork and are surmounted with alternating green and pink stone voussoirs.

 The church interior is impressive; the nave is separated from the aisles by octagonal columns supporting pointed arches.
 The nave is spanned by timber braced trusses with a king post and quatrefoil motifs to the haunches (the part of the arch between the top of the arch and the supporting pier); an ornamental timber fretwork truss/arch is centred over the chancel.
 Simpler scissor trusses run the length of the aisles.
 The diagonally boarded timber ceiling with exposed rafters is finished with a timber frieze with quatrefoil motifs.
 The side walls have diamond-glazed coloured-glass edged tracery windows, with smaller half-lights over the doors.
 Above the altar is a large stained glass window depicting the Resurrection of Jesus.
 The pointed arched doors are timber-framed and boarded.
 The chancel contains a richly carved Gothic-inspired Oamaru stone altar which sits on a stepped marble base bounded by a marble balustrade with brass gates.
 Less elaborate marble altars are located at the ends of the aisles.
 A stepped timber choir and organ loft is located at the other end of the church; it is supported by two colonnettes (thin columns), and is accessed by stone spiral stairs enclosed by a rendered brick wall.
 The loft balustrade is carved with quatrefoils, and has a continuous fretwork music stand at handrail level.
 The organ has richly carved timber surrounds.
 A timber-panelled reconciliation room is located to the north-eastern corner.
 The church also contains some fine furnishings including cedar pews decorated with gothic motifs and fretwork, a marble baptismal font, and an ornamental holy water stand.

 The grounds include a steel bell suspended from an approximately 4 m steel frame in the southern corner, a stone memorial in the centre of a circular drive to the north east, and several mature fig trees.
 The site also contains newer school buildings which link to the church via a walkway abutting the western vestry entrance.

-St Patricks is a fine intact stone church, containing well-crafted stained glass windows and carved elements in timber, Oamaru stone and marble.
+St Patrick's is a fine intact stone church, containing well-crafted stained glass windows and carved elements in timber, Oamaru stone and marble.